-It consists of a hand driven DC generator and a direct reading ohm meter.
-There are two coils PC and CC which are fixed together at some angle and are free to rotate about a common axis between the poles of a permanent magnet.
-The coils are connected in the circuit by means of flexible leads (or ligaments) which exerts no restoring torque on the moving system.
+It consists of a hand-driven DC generator and a direct reading ohm meter.
+There are two coils PC and CC.
+Both the coils are fixed together at some angle.
+They are free to rotate about a common axis between the poles of a permanent magnet.
+The coils are connected in the circuit through flexible leads (or ligaments), which exerts no restoring torque on the moving system.

 The resistance under test is connected between test terminals (L and G) the generator handle is then steadily turned at a uniform speed till the pointer gives a steady reading.
 The working of megger insulation tester can be fully understood from the following steps:

-- Step 1.
-When the test terminals are open, the resistance to be measured is infinite.
+1. When the test terminals are open, the resistance to be measured is infinite.
 In case the generator handle is rotated, the generated voltage sends current through the potential coil and no current flows in the current coil.
-Therefore, the moving system rotates in such a direction that the pointer rests at infinity end of the scale.
+Therefore, the moving system rotates in such a direction that the pointer rests at the ‘infinity’ end of the scale.

-- Step 2.
-If the test terminals are short-circuited and the generator is operated, it sends a large current through the current coil and a very small current flows through the potential coil.
-Therefore, the resultant torque so produced turns the pointer to zero end of the scale.
+2. If the test terminals are short-circuited, and the generator is operated, it sends a large current through the current coil, and a very small current flows through the potential coil.
+Therefore, the resultant torque so produced turns the pointer to the ‘zero’ end of the scale.

-- Step 3.
-If the unknown resistance to be measured is connected between test terminals, an appreciable amount of current flows in both the coils.
-The actual position taken up by the pointer depends upon the ratio of currents in the two coils i.e. upon the unknown resistance.
+3. If the unknown resistance to be measured is connected between test terminals, a considerable amount of current flows in both the coils.
+The actual position taken up by the pointer depends upon the ratio of currents in the two coils i.e., upon the unknown resistance.